wasserman-group/pyCADMium/paper/paper.md

 Consider a PS grid with foci located at $(-a/2,0)$ and $(a/2,0)$, where $a$ represents the inter-nuclear separation in a diatomic of interest.
 Place one (A, ∅) or two atoms (A, B) at each of these foci and specify its charge, number of electrons, and number of atomic and/or molecular orbitals.
 Continue by specifying the symmetry of orbitals to calculate.

-Once the fragments and/or molecule is defined. ``pyCADMium`` can perform:
+Once the set of fragments and/or molecule is defined ``pyCADMium`` can perform:

 1. Density functional theory (DFT) calculation.
 Choose a density functional approximation up to the generalized gradient approximation (GGA) rung [@03TS] from the library of exchange correlation functionals, libxc [@libxc], and perform a self-consistent Kohn-Sham DFT calculation to find the energies, orbitals and density.